MallikaJayaraman/tidydataproject/README.md

 ### Step 4: Appropriately labels the data set with descriptive variable names.
 For this step, I wanted to create labels for the variables that could easily be cross-referenced in the code book, but were still short enough to type in RStudio.
 To accomplish this, I made 4 key changes:
--Removing extraneous characters, such as parentheses -Enhancing the descriptive nature of characters, such as "t" and "f" -Capitalizing letters at the beginning of words for easier readibility -Changing dashes to underscores so that labels will appear consistently in R
+- Removing extraneous characters, such as parentheses
+- Enhancing the descriptive nature of characters, such as "t" and "f"
+- Capitalizing letters at the beginning of words for easier readibility
+- Changing dashes to underscores so that labels will appear consistently in R

 I accomplished these steps using the sub and gsub functions.